-Who doesn’t love curling up and getting lost in a good book?
-Whether you’re on the beach, in a hammock, or in cozied up at home: we’re here to share Outer Banks Reads.
+Who doesn't love curling up and getting lost in a good book?
+Whether you're on the beach, in a hammock, or in cozied up in your own Outer Banks Rental: we're here to share Outer Banks Reads.
 Get your fill of all things Coastal Carolina from wherever you may be!

 Perfect for fans of Barbara Kingsolver and Karen Russell, Where the Crawdads Sing is at once an exquisite ode to the natural world, a heartbreaking coming-of-age story, and a surprising tale of possible murder.
 Owens reminds us that we are forever shaped by the children we once were, and that we are all subject to the beautiful and violent secrets that nature keeps.

 These things I do, this melody of an ordinary day, keep the hours in order. . . .
 Strange to think of that.
 The song of an ordinary life.
 Mine would be in these letters to you.